markfinger/python-react/README.md

 # The rendered markup
 print(component)

-# Render JavaScript which will mount the component on the client-side and
+# Outputs JavaScript which will mount the component on the client-side and
 # provide immediate interactivity
 print(component.render_js())
 ```